Kings, Cathedrals and Vikings

 3D animated historical tour from the 10th century till today…

 Roskilde Cathedral (UNESCO/NHK)

-Built in the 12th and 13th centuries, this was Scandinavia’s first Gothic cathedral to be built of brick and it encouraged the spread of this style throughout northern Europe.
+Built in the 12th and 13th centuries, this was Scandinavia’s first Gothic cathedral to be built of bricks.
+This style then spread throughout northern Europe.
 It has been the mausoleum of the Danish royal family since the 15th century.
 Porches and side chapels were added up to the end of the 19th century.
 Thus it provides a clear overview of the development of European religious architecture.

 Viking Voyage – BBC TimeWatch, 2008

-In 2007 a crew of 65 brave men and women set sail on a journey from Roskilde back to Dublin in a 30m (100ft) Viking longship named “Havhingsten fra Glendalough” (“Sea Stallion from Glendalough”), a Danish reconstruction of the Skuldelev 2 ship on display in the Roskilde Viking Ship Museum and originally built around 1040 near Dublin.
+In 2007 a crew of 65 brave men and women set sail on a journey from Roskilde to Dublin in a 30m (100ft) Viking longship named “Havhingsten fra Glendalough” (“Sea Stallion from Glendalough”).
+A Danish reconstruction of the Skuldelev 2 ship is on display in the Roskilde Viking Ship Museum and originally built around 1040 near Dublin.
 BBC TimeWatch follows this amazing journey of experimental maritime archaeology.